novihardians/novihardians/README.md

-## Hello, Buddy 👋
+## Hello there 👋
 My name is Novi Hardiansyah.
-Call me Novi, Omesh or whatever you want :D (just kidding).
+Call me Novi, Omesh or whatever you want :D (just kidding buddy).
 I'm a Freelance Web Programmer and a Former Coding Instructure at LKP (Lembaga Kursus dan Pelatihan).

 ## 💼 Career
 **Freelance App Developer (2018 - present)**